 The Padaung live in the mountains of Burma’s Kayah State – close to the Thai border of Mae Hong Song Province though some villages have been established in recent times in Thailand itself.
-(See article here on the Padaung in Thailand.)
 These are actually refugees from fighting between the Karenni, (KNPLF) and Burmese military and they are not indigenous to the area.
 A few Kayah have also set themselves up around the shores of Inle to take advantage of the increase in tourists there, in much the same way that Akha women now sell their nicknacks in Bangkok and Phuket, though the Padaung women have established village workshops amongst the local Intha people where they weave and sell handicrafts rather than vending their wooden frogs from bar to bar as the Akha do.

 We do not include any Kayah visits on our north Thai tours though we do include a visit to one of their workshops on Inle and some visitors have understandably asked why this is.
-We have already written a full post on why we do not visit the Thai Kayah villages, (see Travelfish article here), but briefly the reasons are as follows:
+We have already written a full post on why we do not visit the Thai Kayah villages but briefly, the reasons are as follows:

 They are not, as we pointed out, indigenous to north Thailand and ‘villages’ are actually de facto refugee camps run as private attractions, with entrance fees, by Thai businessmen.
 Other Karen, Karenni, or indeed Mon or Shan refugees, not judged tourist-worthy are often unceremoniously bundled back into Burma.